“I don’t believe in success and failure.” – Viola Spolin.

 Fun is the key

-When she talks in her books about creating a good workshop atmosphere, she refers to creating the conditions all games require.
+When she talks about creating a strong workshop atmosphere, she’s really talking about setting up the basic conditions that all games need in order to thrive:

 - Freedom to play with enthusiasm and joy

-- A willingness to play by the rules
+- A willingness to follow the rules of the game

-- To enjoy playing for the sheer fun of it
+- The delight of playing purely for the fun of it

-“I don’t want to know why you were in your head!” she’d often say.
+“I don’t want to know why you were in your head!” she’d say.
 “There’s always a reason.
 I’m sure you’ve got very good reasons.
 I’m not interested in them.”
-Her focus was to get you out of your head.
+Her attention was always on helping you return to play.

 My two cents…